wbaer/wbaer.net/content/posts/simple-build-automation-with-vscode-tasks-and-hugo.md

             ]
         }

 So why Visual Studio Code over Nova App?
 Don't get me wrong, Nova is an awesome, powerful editor and I use other Panic apps like Transmit and Prompt, and I'd highly recommend it.
-It's UX is clean and intuitive and it has a array of useful features, extensive library of extensions, and just feels "natural" on the Mac, but like my decision to move to static from dynamic - more was there than what I was using.
+Its UX is clean and intuitive and it has a array of useful features, extensive library of extensions, and just feels "natural" on the Mac, but like my decision to move to static from dynamic - more was there than what I was using.
 The simplicity of Visual Studio Code provides everything I need at the moment and I actively use it for unrelated projects so it's become more or less part of my goal to consolidate where I can; otherwise, if you're on a Mac and looking for a great editor I'd highly recommend Nova.
 Check it out at https://nova.app.

 Now onto Tasks in Visual Studio Code...
 This is probably old hat for many, but for those who are new here's a brief explainer...